 Because I am not familiar with Kal-Kore I have not heard of any health risks (other than the regular ones listed on the MSDS sheets).
 If you have heard of something specific other than what I have addressed in this email, it would be prudent to use something else as a wall finish.
 There have been recalls of particular gypsum board brand(s?) in the last few years due to problematic ingredients resulting in health problems for the occupants.

 Yes you can make your own natural plasters and paints that are much, much cheaper than American Clay.
 I would suggest that you take a workshop or/and purchase Carole Crews' book "Clay Culture".
-Here is a link to her website:
+Clay soils vary place to place therefore if you are using your local soil you will want to learn how to create a recipe that will work for your particular soil.
+Carole's book offers a wealth of information on this topic.

 Q: I am building a strawbale small building and I am covering the outside straw bales with adobe.
 I am thinking of covering the inside walls with the same material but I would like to know if I could add linseed oil to the mix so the adobe does not create dust and stain my clothes and books.
 I know the point of adobe and straw is that they breath for the damp to go out of the building so, would the linseed oil stop the walls from breathing?